porjo/ytdl-web/README.md

 ## ytdl-web

+### Install

+- clone repo.
+Either use `git clone` or `go get`
+- build Docker container: `dockger build -t ytdl-web .`
+- (optionally) configure Nginx proxy (see config below)
+- run Docker container: `docker run -it -p 8080:8080 ytdl-web`

 ### Nginx config

-When using Nginx as a frontend proxy, the following sample config may be useful:
+When using Nginx as a frontend proxy, the following location block config can be used:

 ```